The 12 Hallmarks of Aging in Dogs, Explained

 Why a System-level Product Still Makes Sense for Careful Owners

-If you’re science-minded, you may wonder why a product belongs in the conversation when a careful diet and lifestyle already cover the basics.
-The honest answer is that “meeting requirements” is not the same as supporting the system that allocates energy, repairs wear, and adapts to stress—especially across aging.
-Plant ingredients can contribute valuable phytonutrients that may support immune function and inflammation balance (Tanprasertsuk J, 2022).
+If you're science-minded, you may wonder why a product belongs in this conversation when a careful diet and lifestyle already cover the basics.
+The honest answer: meeting nutrient requirements is not the same as supporting the system that allocates energy, repairs everyday wear, and adapts to stress, especially across aging.
+Plant ingredients can contribute phytonutrients that may support immune function and inflammation balance (Tanprasertsuk J, 2022), but no single nutrient covers the whole picture.

 A Calm Closing Perspective on Building Enduring Canine Resilience